Water Leaks in Commercial Buildings: What to Do After Finding Them

 Why commercial leaks are different from residential leaks

 Commercial buildings also involve more stakeholders.
-A building owner, property management company, multiple tenants, an insurance carrier, and several contractors may all have a role when a water problem surfaces.
+A building owner, property management company, multiple tenants, an insurance carrier, and several contractors may all have a role when a water/moisture problem surfaces.
 The more parties involved, the more important it becomes to understand exactly where the water is coming from and why.

 Common causes of water leaks in commercial buildings